jdittrich/userNeedResearchBook/text/allURBook.md

 </div>

-If your notes have a meaning on their own it will be far easier to analyze the users needs later.
+If your notes have a meaning on their own it will be far easier to analyze the participant’s needs later.

 ####  Sketches

-Observations are by nature visual and concerned with processes.
-If you make notes, you can as well make sketches or even little storyboards to capture what you see.
-It depends on the situation and your capabilities in drawing quickly (or rather your trust in that capability).
-It is very useful that you can choose what to draw: highlight what is important, leave out what is irrelevant and make annotations to ease understanding.
+Observations are, by nature, visual and concerned with processes.
+Make sketches or even little storyboards to capture what you see.
+It depends on the situation and your capabilities in drawing quickly (or rather, your trust in that capability).

+It is very useful that you can choose what to draw: highlight what is important, leave out what is irrelevant and make annotations to ease understanding the sketches later.

-I mostly use my sketches the same way I use notes: They are made on a common sheet of paper; one sketched observation goes in one line, if possible.
+I mostly use my sketches the same way I use notes: Notes and sketches are made on a common sheet of paper; one sketched observation goes in one line, if possible.